skysheng7/AI_bias_in_farming/README.md

    python scripts/02-image_to_text.py --start_index=5280 --end_index=None
    ```

-   This will use GPT-4V to create detailed descriptions of each image starting at row=(start_index+2) in `results/megadata/image_megadata.csv`.
+   This will use GPT-4V to create detailed descriptions of each image starting at row=(start_index+2) in `results/megadata/image_megadata.csv`. `results/megadata/image_megadata.csv` will be updated to include a text description for each image

 4. Automatically cluster the images: